 Ornament Hanger

-Cut a piece of Baker’s twine (this is the one I used) for the hanger and loop it between the beads at the top of the wreath.
+Cut a piece of Baker’s twine (the one I used) for the hanger and loop it between the beads at the top of the wreath.

 Loop Bakers twine around the wreath between the beads